JordanE2002/JordanE-portfolio/Read-me.md

-s far as i can ee there is not any bugs or issues visable, i will keep looking but i nthink i almost finished in the html/css and java
+s far as i can ee there is not any bugs or issues visable, i will keep looking but i nthink i almost finished in the html/css and java.
+Everything seems to be in good shape